lago-project/lago/docs/lago-tutorial/README.rst

 Creating the working directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-//TODO: add a defualt init file to lago
+//TODO: add a default init file to lago

 Configuring The environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 //TODO: explain about the init file

 -  init.json – This is the file which describes the structure of our
    environment: the specification of the vms, networks, the path and